 Regardless, DUI Per Se means that you submitted to an alcohol test, and now they are going to try to use that evidence in court to try to prove you guilty with the alcohol test that you took.
 This is not the time to try becoming an overnight DUI expert lawyer.
 Instead, just hire an expert DUI lawyer.
 Call us today to speak to one right now at 303-578-4036.

 So I am charged with a DUI in Jefferson County, and I know I was drunk.
 Is my life as I know it over?

 Despite the mandatory sentences imposed under Colorado DUI laws there is still hope.
 Not every county court is created equal.
 Some courts are willing to utilize discretion where other courts may not be willing to be as flexible.
 A DUI in Denver County Court may not be subject to the same sentencing policies as a DUI in Arapahoe County Court.
 The same applies to other Denver-area courts such as Adams County Court, Jefferson County Court, or even the Douglas County Court.
 Each different court and district attorney will approach a DUI in a different manner.
 Lawyer up!
 In other words, call us at 303-578-4036.

 Free Consultations With Denver DUI Lawyers

-We are a group of experienced Colorado DUI attorneys and we will fight your DUI intelligently and aggressively.
-Half the battle in DUI cases is being in traffic court with an attorney who knows exactly how to handle your particular judge and prosecutors.
-Shazam Kianpour & Associates has a vast amount of legal experience defending DUIs in every Metro-area county in Colorado, including some further-reaching areas like Weld, Larimer, El Paso, and Gilpin counties.
+We are a group of experienced Colorado DUI attorneys, and we will fight your DUI intelligently and aggressively.
+Half the battle in DUI cases is being handled in traffic court with an attorney who knows exactly how to handle your particular judge and prosecutors.
+Shazam Kianpour & Associates, P.C., has a vast amount of legal experience defending DUIs in every metro-area county in Colorado, including some further-reaching areas like Weld, Larimer, El Paso and Gilpin counties.
 Call us for a free DUI consultation today at 303-578-4036.
 When you need us, we are there for you!